whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-2E.md

 ### Condition

-{{ "On a ship at sea or a full mission ship simulator during an exercise at sea, when visibility becomes restricted while underway." | markdownify }}
+On a ship at sea or a full mission ship simulator during an exercise at sea, when visibility becomes restricted while underway.

 ### Performance requirement